-Tip #2 for Growing Tomatoes: Plant tomatoes at the correct time
+Tip #2 for How to Grow Tomatoes: Plant tomatoes at the correct time

-Tomatoes grow best in temperatures of 70℉ to 90℉ with nighttime temperatures consistently above 55℉.
+Tomatoes grow best in temperatures of 70℉ to 90℉, with nighttime temperatures consistently above 55℉.
 In Arizona, you want tomatoes to flower and set fruit before it gets too hot.
-Once temperatures reach 100℉, tomato pollen is not viable.
+Once temperatures reach 90℉, tomato pollen is not viable.
 Fruit that has set will continue to mature, but new fruit will not set if pollen is not viable.

 Tip #3 for Growing Tomatoes: Plant tomatoes in the right location

-Tip #4 for Growing Tomatoes: Prepare soil correctly
+Tip #4 for How to Grow Tomatoes: Prepare soil correctly

 Tip #5 for Growing Tomatoes: Plant tomato seedlings deeply

-Tip #6 for Growing Tomatoes: Mulch tomato plants well
+Tip #6 for How to Grow Tomatoes: Mulch tomato plants well

 Tip #7 for Growing Tomatoes: Water tomato plants correctly

-Tip #8 for Growing Tomatoes: Feed tomato plants
+Tip #8 for How to Grow Tomatoes: Feed tomato plants

-Tomatoes do best with regular feeding from organic sources of fertilizer with a balanced supply of nitrogen, phosphorus, and potassium.
-When planting, it’s important to provide a source of phosphorus (bone meal or rock phosphorus) and again as plants begin to bloom and produce fruit.
+When planting, if your soil is low in phosphorus it’s important to provide a source of phosphorus (bone meal or rock phosphorus) and again as plants begin to bloom and produce fruit.
+A soil test can determine if your soil is low is phosphorus.
 Without proper fertilization, plants do not produce well and are prone to weeds (which invite pests and other diseases).